standardebooks/web/README.md

 # Installation

-This repository only contains PHP source files, it doesn't contain configuration for running them on a web server.
+This repository only contains PHP source files, it doesn’t contain configuration for running them on a web server.

 PHP 7+ is required.

-If you'd like to set up a development environment on your local machine, then you'll have to configure your own local web server to serve PHP files.
+If you’d like to set up a development environment on your local machine, then you’ll have to configure your own local web server to serve PHP files.

-You'll also need to ensure the following:
+You’ll also need to ensure the following:

 - The path `/standardebooks.org/` exists and is the root of this project.
 (Configurable in `./lib/Constants.php`.)

-- Your PHP installation must be configured to have `/standardebooks.org//lib/` in its include path.
+- Your PHP installation must be configured to have `/standardebooks.org/lib/` in its include path.

+- PHP-APCu must be installed.
+On Ubuntu this can be done with `sudo apt install php-apcu`.

 - The URL `^/ebooks/([^\.]+?)/?$` must redirect to `/standardebooks.org/ebooks/ebook.php?url-path=$1`